Michellem4/Michelle_Portfolio/README.md

 # Project 2: Impact of Race on Social Mobility
-# I collaborated on a team of 5 people include more about myself as an individual / individual impacts, and what you focused on
-project analyzes economic and demographic data to explore racial disparities in intergenerational income mobility in the U.S., with a focus on how father presence in single- and two-parent families influences children's future earnings—particularly among low-income racial groups.
+This project analyzes economic and demographic data to explore racial disparities in intergenerational income mobility in the U.S., with a focus on how father presence in single- and two-parent families influences children's future earnings—particularly among low-income racial groups.
 The process involved cleaning and preprocessing large-scale datasets, handling missing data, engineering features related to family structure and neighborhood context, and conducting exploratory data analysis to uncover key patterns.
 These insights guided the development of predictive models and aim to inform social policies that promote upward mobility and reduce racial income inequality.

 ## Models Used: